guy-allouche/quartz/content/The Cleric Prototype.md

 A miracle of divine intervention manifests, based on the relative balance of <font style="color:PaleGoldenRod">Virtue</font> and <font style="color:Tomato">Wrath</font> you are holding.

-If your <font style="color:PaleGoldenRod">Virtue</font> exceeds your <font style="color:Tomato">Wrath</font> by 2 or more, choose any number of creatures within 120 feet.
-Roll <font style="color:PaleGoldenRod">1d6 per Virtue</font> you have, and distribute this as healing among the creatures.
+* **Deliverance:** If your <font style="color:PaleGoldenRod">Virtue</font> exceeds your <font style="color:Tomato">Wrath</font> by 2 or more, choose any number of creatures within 120 feet.
+Wounds close and bones mend as they are restored to health by divine favor.
+Roll <font style="color:PaleGoldenRod">1d4 per Virtue</font> you have, and distribute this as healing among the creatures.
 Excess healing is converted to Stamina.
 This spends all your <font style="color:PaleGoldenRod">Virtue</font>.

-If your <font style="color:Tomato">Wrath</font> exceeds your <font style="color:PaleGoldenRod">Virtue</font> by 2 or more, choose a single creature within 90 feet.
+* **Lay Waste:** If your <font style="color:Tomato">Wrath</font> exceeds your <font style="color:PaleGoldenRod">Virtue</font> by 2 or more, choose a single creature within 90 feet.
 Divine fury smites them from the skies!
 They take <font style="color:Tomato">1d6 damage per Wrath</font> you have.
 This spends all your <font style="color:Tomato">Wrath</font>.

 If your <font style="color:PaleGoldenRod">Virtue</font> and <font style="color:Tomato">Wrath</font> are within 1 of each other, choose *one* or *both* of the effects listed above.